achtman-lab/GrapeTree/README.md

 The tree is described in NEWICK format. https://en.wikipedia.org/wiki/Newick_format

 #### distance matrix
-option '--method distance' generates a distance matrix without calculating the tree.
+Use the option '--method distance' to generate a distance matrix without calculating the tree.
 The matrix is described in PHYLIP format. http://evolution.genetics.washington.edu/phylip/doc/distance.html

 ## Command line examples